Zorroa/zorroa-js-frontend-library/README.md

 npm run dev -- --https # dev server over HTTPS
 ```

+#### Remote debugging

+Here's the entire process: I start my curator.
+Then I use ssh -R 8080:localhost:8080 computeruser@shub.zorroa.com, and leave that running in a shell.
+It'll stay exposed as long as ssh is connected.
+Then I tell Juan to visit shub.zorroa.com:8080, and he will see & use the version of curator on my laptop.

 ### Static mode

 Static mode is for testing the static build before submitting pull requests or deploying.
 Static mode bundles code & assets using our production settings into the bin directory, then serves that directory using a node server.
 The bin/ directory is the final product and can be deployed to a server.